Branched Multi-Task Networks: Deciding What Layers To Share: Experiments

 \subsection{Taskonomy}

-\textbf{Dataset.} The Taskonomy dataset~\citep{zamir2018taskonomy} contains semi-real images of indoor scenes, annotated for 26 (dense preciction, classification, etc.) tasks.
+\textbf{Dataset.} The Taskonomy dataset~\cite{zamir2018taskonomy} contains semi-real images of indoor scenes, annotated for 26 (dense prediction, classification, etc.) tasks.
 Out of the available tasks, we select scene categorization (C), semantic segmentation (S), edge detection (E), monocular depth estimation (D) and keypoint detection (K).
 The task dictionary was selected to be as diverse as possible, while still keeping the total number of tasks reasonable for all computations.
 We use the tiny split of the dataset, containing 275k train, 52k validation and 54k test images.
-We reuse the architecture and training setup from~\citet{zamir2018taskonomy}: the encoder is based on ResNet-50; a 15-layer fully-convolutional decoder is used for the pixel-to-pixel prediction tasks.
-Appendix~\ref{app: taskonomy} contains a more detailed description on the training setup of the Taskonomy experiments.
+We reuse the architecture and training setup from~\cite{zamir2018taskonomy}: the encoder is based on ResNet-50; a 15-layer fully-convolutional decoder is used for the pixel-to-pixel prediction tasks.

 \textbf{Results.} The task affinity is again measured after every ResNet block.
 Since the number of tasks increased to five, it is very expensive to train all task groupings exhaustively, as done above.
 Instead, we limit ourselves to three architectures that are generated when gradually increasing the parameter budget.
-As before, we compare our task groupings against the method from~\citet{lu2017fully}.
+As before, we compare our task groupings against the method from~\cite{lu2017fully}.
 The numerical results can be found in Table~\ref{tab: taskonomy}.
-The task groupings themselves are shown in Appendix~\ref{app: taskonomy}.
+The task groupings themselves are shown in the supplementary materials.